\textit{Ab initio} studies of influence of periodic-direction electric fields on spin lifetime and spin diffusion length and the validation of an \textit{ab initio} matrix-drift-diffusion model: Methods

-We investigate the steady-state spin diffusion along $x$ direction under finite ${\bf E}$ along $x$ axis, as illustrated in Fig. \ref{fig:wse2_gaas}(a).
+We investigate the steady-state spin diffusion along $x$ direction, as illustrated in Fig. \ref{fig:wse2}(a).
 Spins are injected from a ferromagnet at $x<0$ to the semi-infinite material at $x\ge0$ and diffuses in it.
-We focus on spin diffusion induced by spin-orbit coupling and the e-ph scattering, combined with spin-drift effect due to electric field.

-Fig. \ref{fig:wse2_gaas}(b) and \ref{fig:wse2_gaas}(c) show calculated $l_{s}(E_{x})$ of WSe$_{2}$ holes and GaAs electrons, respectively.
+Fig. \ref{fig:wse2}(b) shows calculated $l_{s}(E_{x})$ of WSe$_{2}$ holes.
 For holes, $E_{x}>0$ and $E_{x}<0$ correspond to downstream and upstream fields respectively.
 While for electrons, the situation is reversed.
-Thus, it is clear that their $l_{s}(E_{x})$ values are significantly enhanced or suppressed by moderate downstream or upstream fields respectively, as expected by the model formula Eq. \ref{eq:model}.
-By comparing results by different methods, we find that ``Model 1'' (Eq. \ref{eq:model} with $\eta$=$\eta_{1}$ from Eq. \ref{eq:model1}) and the approximate \textit{ab initio} calculation using the lowest-order RR method (Eq. \ref{eq:1st}) agree well with the full \textit{ab initio} results (lines labeled as ``Full'' in Fig. \ref{fig:wse2_gaas}(b) and \ref{fig:wse2_gaas}(c)) within our studied $E$ range.
-The other two models (``Model 2 and 3'' using Eq. \ref{eq:model} but with $\eta$ from Eqs. \ref{eq:model2} and \ref{eq:model3} respectively) also yield accurate results (not shown) for these materials.
+Thus, it is clear that $l_{s}(E_{x})$ values of WSe$_{2}$ are significantly enhanced or suppressed by moderate downstream or upstream fields respectively, as expected by the model formula Eq. \ref{eq:model}.
+By comparing results by different methods, we find that ``Model 1'' (Eq. \ref{eq:model} with $\eta$=$\eta_{1}$=$e/(v_{Fx}^{2}\widetilde{m}_{x})$ from Eq. \ref{eq:model1}), 0-RR simulation (Eqs. \ref{eq:RR_EVP_ls}-\ref{eq:RR_ls}) and the ab-mDD model all agree well with the full \textit{ab initio} results {[}lines labeled as ``Full'' in Fig. \ref{fig:wse2}(b){]}. ``Model 2 and 3'', using Eq. \ref{eq:model} but with $\eta$ being $\eta_{2}$=$\mu/D_{s}$ (Eq. \ref{eq:model2}) and $\eta_{3}$=$e/(k_{B}T)$ (Eq. \ref{eq:model3}), respectively, also yield accurate results (not shown) for these materials.
+For EY systems such as WSe$_{2}$, it has been expected that their spin diffusions are well described by the standard drift-diffusion model.\citep{wu2010spin} Here, this is confirmed by our full \textit{ab initio} and approximate simulations.

-In Ref. \citenum{xu2025predicting}, we pointed out that while the drift-diffusion model describes the zero-electric-field spin diffusion length $l_{s0}$ accurately in many systems such as WSe$_{2}$ and GaAs, it fails in Rashba systems like GaN and graphene-$h$-BN due to zero-magnetic-field spatial spin precession.
-In Fig. \ref{fig:gan}(a), we show $l_{s}(E_{x})$ of GaN at ${\bf B}$=0.
-It can be seen that all three models, which use Eq. \ref{eq:model} for $l_{s}(E_{x})$ but set parameter $\eta$ differently (Eqs. \ref{eq:model1} \ref{eq:model2} and \ref{eq:model3}), give significant errors.
-The failure of the models for $l_{s}(E_{x})$ of GaN seems attributed to zero-magnetic-field spatial spin precession.
-Indeed from Fig. \ref{fig:gan}(b) and 2(c), we find that if spatial spin precession is suppressed by a finite ${\bf B}$ along $x$ direction, $l_{s}(E_{x})$ are well simulated by all three models.

-Moreover, ``Model 1 and 3'' are consistent with results from lowest-order RR method, and are accurate at upstream ${\bf E}$ but overestimate $l_{s}(E_{x})$ at moderate downstream ${\bf E}$. ``Model 2'' overestimates and underestimates $l_{s}(E_{x})$ at upstream and downstream ${\bf E}$ respectively.
-This indicates that compared with ``Model 1 and 3'', ``Model 2'' highly underestimates the magnitude of $\eta$.
-This discrepancy arises because: According to Ref. \citenum{xu2025predicting}, at ${\bf B}$=0, \textit{ab initio} value of $l_{s0}$ is about double of that from drift-diffusion model.
-This causes too large $D_{s}$ value, leading to an underestimated $\eta$=$\eta_{2}$=$\mu/D_{s}$ in ``Model 2''.